 As we have cancelled your debt, please accept any future attempts we make to collect a debt.
 Thank you for being a loyal customer of ours.

 The sender’s full name should be written on the first line under “From,” followed by the name of the creditor/collection agency company.
 The last two lines are for the address of the sender.

 Step 2 – Recipient

 Similar to the “From” address, the first line under “To” should be used for writing the full name of the recipient (the debtor).
 If the debtor is a company, the name of the organization should be written on the second line.
 This line can be deleted or left blank if there is no company.
 The subsequent two lines should be used for writing the recipient’s full address.

 Step 3 – Date

-Type or write the date the letter is being sent to the recipient.
-Ex: “August 10th, 2022”.
+Enter the date (mm/dd/yyyy) the letter is being sent to the recipient.

 Step 4 – Letter Contents

-The sender will need to type the full amount that is being forgiven.
-This can be the full (or partial) amount of the debt.
-Start by entering the value in words (ex: “Two-hundred dollars”), followed by the value as a number (ex: “$200.00”).
+The sender will need to enter the full amount ($) of debt being forgiven.
+The value in words must be provided first (e.g., “Two-hundred”), followed by the value as a number (e.g., “$200.00”).

-The sender should sign their name above the line that says “Sender Signature”.
-Although optional, signing the letter is recommended as it adds to the credibility of the document.
+The sender should sign their name above the line “Signature.”
+Although this is optional, signing the letter is recommended as it adds to the document’s credibility.
 The signature can be written by hand or by using eSign.
-Under the signature, the sender should write their full name, followed by the title they hold at the company (if any).
+Under the signature, the sender should write their full name, followed by the title they hold at the company.